 Online college courses follow an asynchronous format where distance learners contribute to class discussions, complete homework assignments and readings, and engage in team activities at their convenience.
 Professors supplement online lectures and coursework by offering office hours through live web conferencing.

 The data science bachelor’s degree program accepts continuing–education students with at least 60 transfer credits or an associate degree from a previous institution of higher education; NYU recommends that applicants have a GPA of 3.3 or higher.
 Prospective students also need to provide a resume, two letters of recommendation, and a personal statement.
 The school of professional studies at NYU does not charge an application fee.

-NYU is regionally accredited by the Middle States Commission on Higher Education.
-Programs in NYU's school of professional studies are registered with the New York State Education Department (NYSED).
+New York University is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
+Programs in NYU’s school of professional studies are registered with the New York State Education Department (NYSED).

 Arizona State University, located in the suburbs of Phoenix, offers a fully online bachelor’s of science in business data analytics program that prepares students to manage large–scale data analytics for businesses.
 Students pursue this data science degree online through ASU’s nationally recognized business school.

 Graduates achieve a deep understanding of data warehousing, data science, large data analytics solutions, dimensional modeling, and visualization methods.
 They also gain a basic foundation in predictive analytics and data mining.
 Classes take place over accelerated, 7.5–week periods.
 Students must complete 120 credits of classes, including 51 credits of upper–division coursework.
 Distance learners need to maintain a 2.0 cumulative GPA to graduate.
 Online college course offerings include enterprise analytics, business data mining, and business data warehouses and dimensional modeling.
 Bachelor’s of data science students also complete a final capstone course, which focuses on incorporating ethical business practices in a global setting and how institutions impact countries around the world.